pwmckenna/mduel/README.md

 [![Build Status](https://travis-ci.org/pwmckenna/mduel.png?branch=master)](undefined)

 Pushes of the server are still being worked out.
 Currently hosted on ec2, but it would awesome to use something that travis-ci could deploy to.

+#License
+Unless one of the projects that I extended has a license that overrides it, this project is released under the MIT license.